dev-Rhllor/ENCOR_350-401/README.md

     - Solve the python_first_steps_excercises.py
     - Do all loop_excercises.py

-2. Read the first 6 points of [Functions for begginers](https://towardsdatascience.com/python-for-beginners-functions-2e4534f0ae9d) and all [functions with undertimed parameters](https://www.geeksforgeeks.org/args-kwargs-python/) and:
+2. Read the first 6 points of [Functions for begginers](https://towardsdatascience.com/python-for-beginners-functions-2e4534f0ae9d) and all [functions with not-defined amount of arguments](https://www.geeksforgeeks.org/args-kwargs-python/) and:
     - Do all input_print_functions_excercises.py

 3. Read the introductions of [import and modules](https://www.programiz.com/python-programming/modules).

 4. Understand the use of the [Main function](https://realpython.com/python-main-function/)

-## PART 2 Netmiko vs Paramiko